Joseph Dweba: Free State Cheetahs / South Africa Under-20

 He was included in a 37-man training squad for the South African Under-20 team and started a friendly match against a Varsity Cup Dream Team in April 2015.
 He was included in the squad that toured Argentina in May 2015; he started their first match, a 25–22 win for South Africa, and came on as a replacement in their second match, scoring a try five minutes from time in a 39–28 victory.

 Upon the team's return, he was named in the final squad for the 2015 World Rugby Under 20 Championship.
 He was an unused replacement in their first match of the competition, a 33–5 win against hosts Italy, but started their remaining two matches in Pool B; a 40–8 win against Samoa and a 46–13 win over Australia to help South Africa finish top of Pool B to qualify for the semi-finals with the best record pool stage of all the teams in the competition.
 Dweba started their semi-final match against England, but could not prevent them losing 20–28 to be eliminated from the competition by England for the second year in succession and played off the bench in their third-place play-off match against France, helping South Africa to a 31–18 win to secure third place in the competition.

-Union Bordeaux Bègles
+Bordeaux

 In 2020 he joined Bordeaux, in the Top 14 competition from the 2020-21 season.

+Stormers

+In 2022, Dweba returns to his home nation in South Africa to sign for Stormers in the United Rugby Championship from the 2022-23 season.

+Exeter Chiefs

+On 19 March 2025, Dweba makes his to move to England to join Exeter Chiefs in the Premiership Rugby competition ahead of the 2025-26 season.